 Opening Hours

 You can visit at any time.
-Just make sure to finish before dark, as there is no illumination along the route (the trail takes about two hours at a slow pace).
+Make sure to finish before dark, as there is no illumination along the route (the trail takes about two hours at a slow pace).

 It is an easy trail to navigate through.
 We did not use any maps.
-I entered “Midras Ruins” into Waze, and from the parking, we just followed signs like this one.
+I entered “Midras Ruins” into Waze, and we followed signs like this one from the parking.

 Here is an interactive map from israelhiking.osm.org.il where this trail is marked:

-And here are the details of this trail:
+And here are the details of this track:

 ---|---|---|---|---|---|

-At the beginning of the trail, we started climbing on top of a hill.
-And here we are, looking back towards the parking, which is just behind the line of trees.
+At the beginning of the trail, we started climbing a hill.
+And here we are, looking back towards the parking, just behind the line of trees.

-As I mentioned, this is a circular route.
+As I mentioned, this is a loop route.
 We turned left to the hideout system at this sign and returned from the right trail, the columbarium.

 Adulam Grove Nature Reserve